If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 It’s easy.
 Everyone who’s bigger than you… stronger than you… leaner than you… makes more money than you… and has a hotter girlfriend is on steroids – period!
 At least, that’s how the average gym bro thinks.

-In truth, however, it’s hard to tell if someone is on steroids, although some clues can give it away.
+In truth, however, it’s hard to tell if someone is taking steroids, although some clues can give it away.

 The most obvious clue is if someone’s fat-free mass index (FFMI) is above 25.